v-pbartley/openhack-mc4h/Challenge-14/ReadMe.md

 ## Prerequisites

 + Visual Studio or Visual Studio Code installed on your local machine.
 The instructions are written for Visual Studio so you will have to map the equivalent in Visual Studio Code yourself.
-+ Working instance of Azure API for FHIR - no data is required, but it's ok if there's data already there.
++ Working instance of Azure API for FHIR - no data is required, but it's ok if there is data present on the server.
 ---
 ## Step 1 – Intro to FhirBlaze base solution
 We created FhirBlaze to accelerate web app development on top of the FHIR server.
-It lays the foundation for reads and write to the FHIR server, freeing you up to build your unique workflows that meet endusers' needs. <br>
+It lays the foundation for sending Reads and Writes to the FHIR server, freeing you up to build your unique workflows that meet endusers' needs. <br>
 1. Clone FhirBlaze solution from [here]( https://github.com/microsoft/FhirBlaze)<br>
 2. Open FhirBlaze in **Visual Studio**.<br>
 <br>